 Ladies who don’t want to cut their thin curly hair short often choose a long bob.
 However, keep in mind that the longer the hair, the less the volume of your curls.
 To get better results, it’s worth falling into a habit of applying some volumizing product to your wet hair before blow drying it.

 Thin curly hair is notorious for giving women tough times: it’s often dry, unmanageable, and lacks volume.
-A shorter cut with plenty of layers comes to save the day!
-Your thin or thinning hair will get more volume, and you’ll get rid of split ends.
-And we’re not talking about the pixie cut (although a curly pixie might be a great choice, too!).
-Different types of bobs make the best haircuts for thin curly hair.
+A layered cut with plenty of layers comes to save the day!
+It is not always better to clutch at the length, so cut off these relaxed or split ends.

-Apart from chopping off long locks and incorporating side parting, you might want to leverage highlights to add dimension to your thin curly hair.
+Apart from chopping off long locks, you might want to leverage highlights to add dimension to your thin curly hair.
 Make sure you go for a hue that will flatter your skin tone.

 Add some highlights to your loose waves to make them look more dynamic.
 Don’t forget to apply your favorite volumizing product to make your locks stand out.